Renters insurance covers a tenants personal belonging and could save both landlords and tenants a whole world of heartache.

 An extra layer of protection never hurts when it comes to owning a rental property.
 Benefits experienced by landlords that require renters insurance include:

 With Landlord Studio you can easily request your tenants get renters insurance when you set up your lease.
-Your tenant's will then be notified and requred to provide proof of coverage, or they can easily use our insurance partner Sure to get affordable coverage in minutes.
+Your tenant's will then be notified and required to provide proof of coverage, or they can easily use our insurance partner Sure to get affordable coverage in minutes.

 Renters should be equally aware of the things that the policy doesn’t cover, as much as what the policy does cover.